-LGS260 Administrative Law 3 Credits This course involves a series of lectures and problems on the interpretation and use of federal administrative and statutory material in legal problem-solving.
-The course will cover the powers granted to agencies and controls placed upon the agencies.
+LGS260 Administrative Law 3 Credits

+This course involves a series of lectures and problems on the interpretation and use of federal administrative and statutory material in legal problem-solving.
+Class discussions and written assignments will require students to use Westlaw and other internet sources to analyze and research the powers granted to agencies and controls placed upon the agencies.